garethpaul/NetworkState/README.md

 ```
 NetworkState.isConnectedToNetwork()
-// this will return a bool
+// this will return a bool and then you can do as you please
 ```